mauricerizat/PNG-Grid-Background-Remover/README.md

 ## Desired future features:
 - Change values of colors to remove i.e. accomodate for when grid values aren't gray-and-white
-- Select area within which to not remove white and gray pixels - This is important because the program removes all white and gray pixels.
-This may not be desirable in many cases.
+- Select area within which to not remove white and gray pixels - This is important because the program removes all white and gray pixels which may not be desirable in many cases.
+- Modern looking GUI